Snapouille/Nomado-DX/README.md

 ![2025-05-22 09_19_27-EmulationStation](https://github.com/user-attachments/assets/dea1b4a3-1f60-48b5-9eb4-dba044a366b7)

-The user can choose to display the fan art in the background of the detailed and basic views.
+The user can choose to display the fanart in the background of the detailed and basic views.
 However, to maintain a fluid navigation system, I strongly advise you to set your fanarts to a height of 300 pixels max.

 ![Capture d'écran 2025-05-22 081022](https://github.com/user-attachments/assets/f8378ba9-29da-4510-ac7e-634fd3c402a0)